sopra-fs24-group-32/sopra-fs24-group-32-server/contribution.md

 implemented GameSetting with issues #45 and #6

 ## Nicolas
-implemented player joining Lobby with issues #57 and #100
+implemented user joining Lobby with issues #57 and #100

 ## Nicolas S
 implemented registration backend #2 and currently on hashing password #?